crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

-˚### Bioinformatics Tools
+### Bioinformatics Tools

 # Course 2

 ### Major aims
-- Know to how to install bioinformatics software using conda
+- Know how to install bioinformatics software using conda
 - Access the NCBI sequence database to retrieve data
 - Build a phylogenetic tree and visualize it